 - tax management,

 This solution restructures the traditional representative role by integrating third-party investment selection, asset allocation, and portfolio management.
 It can help reduce risk and free up time for attracting new clients and digging deeper with existing clients.

-As June approaches, broker/dealers will need to determine how these new SEC requirements will impact their strategic vision as part of phase 2 considerations for Reg BI.
+Now that June 30 has passed, broker/dealers will need to determine how these new SEC requirements will impact their strategic vision as part of phase 2 considerations for Reg BI.
 And finding technology solution providers that are investor-centric and tailored to support Reg BI obligations is crucial to setting themselves up for success.

-Additionally, firms will need to bear in mind the prospect of examinations by the SEC and Finra.
+Finally, firms will need to bear in mind the prospect of examinations by the SEC and FINRA.
 The consequences of inaction in the face of Reg BI pose potential short-term and long-term effects: Insufficient workflows could result in public and financially punitive outcomes, and long-term failure to act poses competitive risk as brokerages pushing more toward the advisory business model may set the future standard.
 Morningstar has provided the steps firms should consider when preparing for an eventual SEC or FINRA examination in the white paper “Ensuring Firm Preparedness: A Checklist to Help Your Firm Prepare for a Regulation Best Interest Examination.”

 Firms left behind may face challenges recruiting and retaining talent as well as clients, and the time is ripe for them to pursue incremental change.